alessio619/docker-shiny/README.md

 1. Code for sample shiny application
 2. Auxiliary files
 3. Dockerfile that builds docker image
+4. Executable Script `Run_Shiny_Mapped` to launch the container containing shiny server with mapped folder on local computer.
+PURPOSE: Develop App
-4. Executable Script `Run_Shiny` to launch the container containing shiny server with demo shiny application
+5. Executable Script `Run_Shiny_Embedded` to launch the container containing shiny server with embedded demo shiny application.
+PURPOSE: Embed Apps for shipping into container

 # How to use

 ## Note about Dockerfile

 This Dockerfile is built on rocker/shiny image.
 Custom R packages are added on top.
 These packages are listed in the folder `02_code/install_packages.R`.

+## Add your app to the folder

+It is possible to either map folder with locally stored shiny app or embed app into the image.

+### Embed app to the image

+Use the following lines in the Dockerfile to add your app:

+`# Copy Shiny App files to the image
+COPY testapp/app.R /srv/shiny-server/shinyapps/testapp/`

+### Map locally available app

+Change executable script `Run_Shiny_Mapped` to map local folder.
+Change code after key `-v ...:/srv/shiny-server/`

 ## Build this image